UN-OCHA/taas/README.md

 ## Contributing

-Please run `pip freeze > requirements.txt` when making code changes with new libraries, so we get any updated library requirements along with your code.
+Please run `make freeze` when making code changes with new libraries, so we get any updated library requirements along with your code.